SGGS pp 477-479, Aasa Kabir Ji, Shabads 7-13.

 Kahaṯ Kabīr sunhu re sanṯahu bẖai sāgar kai ṯā▫ī.
 Is banḏe sir julam hoṯ hai jam nahī hatai gusā▫ī. ||4||9||

-(Kahat) says Kabir: (R-e) o (santahu = saints) people, (sunhu) listen (kai taai) about (bhai/bhav) the world (saagar) ocean; one who commits vices in life, has to suffer alone because there are no relatives to help in the end.
+(Kahat) says Kabir: (Rey) o (santahu = saints) people, (sunhu) listen – let me tell you – (kai taai) about (bhai/bhav) the world (saagar) ocean – the world-play; one who commits vices in life, has to suffer alone because there are no relatives to help in the end.

-(Julam-u/zulam) torture (hot hai = happens) is inflicted (sir-i = on the head) on (is-u = this) such a (band-e) person because (jam-u) the messenger of death sent by (gusaai) the Master does not (hatai = be away) forgive that soul.
+(Julam-u/zulam) cruelty (hot hai = happens) is inflicted (sir-i = on the head) on (is-u = this) such a (bandey) person because (jam-u) the officer of Divine justice sent by (gusaaee = master of the world) the Master does not (hattai = step back) forgive that soul.
 4. 9.

 ਦੁਤੁਕੇ